alexandreseris/job_lookup/README.md

 - When renaming company_type or equivalent, the modification is not propagated to the relations (like companies), which leads to an inconsistent state.
 Workaround: when this kind of modification happens, refresh the data from the server

 - Not very pretty
-  - Font is boring :O
-  - Table cells should be resized a bit more intelligently
   - When clicking on a text area, it should expand over several lines so it can be read easily
-  - Add some color

 - Some elements have a black background for no reason (seems to be a bug in vuetify)